stephenberry/argz/README.md

 ### Printing Help

-`-h` prints a help message, including the program usage and information about the arguments registered with the `Argz Parser`.
+`-h` prints a help message, including the program usage and information about the arguments registered with the Argz Parser.
 An example help message:

 ```
 My program description